Big-RATT/Roblox-2-Rojo/README.md

 ## Usage

 1. Launch the application: `python3 main.py`
-2. Click "Browse" to select your RBXL file
+2. Click "Browse" to select your RBXL/RBXM file
 3. Choose an output directory
 4. Click "Convert to Rojo Project"
 5. Your Rojo project will be generated with all scripts, GUIs, and RemoteEvents!